-- Dinner: A one cup portion of the Liver Cleansing Kitchari or Classic Cleansing Kitchari; a bowl of vegetable soup with extra veggies and chicken or lentils; or a 4 ounce piece of baked salmon with a large portion of the Cooling Coconut Kale Sauté and a quarter cup of red rice, brown rice, or quinoa.
+- 4-ounce piece of baked salmon with a large portion of the Cooling Coconut Kale Sauté and a quarter cup of quinoa or millet

 4. Add Spices to ALL of Your Meals

 Adding cooking spices to your meals will help to increase your digestive fire (Agni) and lighten up any heavy qualities of the food.
-Adding in cinnamon to your morning porridge; ginger, turmeric, and black pepper to your grain; or Agni Churna to your meat or fish is a simple and delicious way to help breakdown and assimilate your food better, which is essential for an optimal metabolism and a healthy weight.
+Adding cinnamon to your morning porridge; ginger, turmeric, and black pepper to your grain; or Agni Churna to your meat or fish is a simple and delicious way to help break down and assimilate your food better, which is essential for optimal metabolism and a healthy weight.

 Here are some of the best spices for weight loss: